To contact Todd send email to:

 I have two cd’s out under my name: Two Step, Duets and Beyond and Soul Drums.
 Hear them and purchase them at www.cdbaby.com and itunes

-My book, “You Can Ta Ka Di Mi This” is now out.
+Book: “You Can Ta Ka Di Mi This” is now out.
 It is a manual for all musicians to ground their beat and expand their rhythm comfort zone using Indian syllables.

 Secret Stevie A group that celebrates our love of Stevie Wonder.
 Well known and not so well known Stevie tunes with a funky world influence.